Lustrum-o-rama

 The Mother of All Demos

 Douglas Engelbart makes a computer demonstration called "The Mother of All Demos" in December 1968.
+In this demonstration he shows the first example of word processing, the mouse, hypertext, hyperlinking, and the graphical user interface (GUI).

 Computer mouse